publiccodenet/about/index.md

 ## Open to contribution

-We [encourage contributions](CONTRIBUTING.md) by anyone to help make the Foundation for Public Code improve.
+We [encourage contributions](CONTRIBUTING.md) by anyone to help improve the Foundation for Public Code.